fleetdm/fleet/handbook/marketing/README.md

 Read the [Website handbook](./website-handbook) for detailed information and processes specific to the Fleet website.
 Including the website roadmap, how to request changes, and processes related to QA, deploying changes, and marketing experimentation.

-## Documentation

-The [Docs handbook](./docs-handbook) details processes specific to updating and maintaining the Fleet docs.

 ## Rituals